roberttaylor426/testing-workshop/README.md

 ### Applying tests to a legacy codebase is _hard_

-* Code was not designed with testing in mind
+* Code was likely not designed with testing in mind
     * Coupling to frameworks, databases and other delivery mechanisms can be hard to break apart
 * Learning how to test effectively takes practice
     * What to test, what not to test?